-I love the way the younger generations has embraced the word queer.
-In my generation it was a slur that meant something you definitely did not want to be.
+I love the way the younger generation has embraced the word queer.
+In my generation, it was a slur that meant something you definitely did not want to be.
 It implied a dirtiness and something low life.
-Today it is a banner proudly worn by many men.
+Today it is a banner proudly worn by many men and women.
 When I think of using the word queer to identify myself or my friends I am still a bit uncomfortable.
 But queer we are and queer we will be.

 When I think of myself, I think in terms of being a gay man.
 The term, gay man, seems to have a level of respectability.
 Thinking of myself as queer would imply something more wild and undefined.
 The term gay gives me a very clear swim lane to identify with.
 Queer would imply more variation and movement in my sexual orientation than exists.